Articles on Selling by Robert Seviour

 Generally troubles don't fix themselves, you have to do something to be free of them.
 But often, just thinking about the issue is depressing and it's far easier to find something which will take your mind off it instead of dealing with the cause of the trouble.

-Problems exist in enormous variety, let's just use bad habits as simple examples; comfort-eating and drinking excessive alcohol.
-Can we agree that these are generally avoidance-techniques, they may make you feel ok for a while but do nothing to tackle the source?
+Problems exist in enormous variety, let's just use bad habits as simple examples; comfort-eating and drinking too much alcohol.
+Can we agree that both of these are activities may make you feel ok for a while but do nothing to tackle the source of a problem?

 Look at any common problem and you'll see that that the solution is obvious.